Chickamauga

 field, rubber tread crunching brittle dead

-of November.
-As the news makes clear, far
+while as the news makes clear far more

 of a baseball bat somewhere overseas.